Moonofweisheng/wot-design-uni/docs/en-US/guide/quick-use.md

 ## Scaffolding

-We provide a quick start project [wot-demo](https://github.com/Moonofweisheng/wot-demo), which integrates `Wot Design Uni` and many excellent plugins, you can clone this project directly.
+We provide a quick start project [wot-demo](https://github.com/Moonofweisheng/wot-demo), which integrates `Wot UI` and many excellent plugins, you can clone this project directly.

 You can also use [create-uni](https://github.com/uni-helper/create-uni) to quickly create a starter project through the following command: